 - Third, by raising attention to the ICT4D domain and our contributions in the area.

-We have a strong applicative focus and we are currently working in the following areas:
+Some more information on http://ict4g.org which is slightly simpler to update (at least for us).
+We have a strong application focus and we are currently working in the following areas:

 - Food (contribution to goal 2 of the SDG), where we are experimenting tools to reduce food waste and improve eating habits

 - Education (contribution to goal 10 of the SDG), with our intensive schools on web and mobile development (some of which are delivered in South Africa and Mozambique) and activities to raise awareness on food waste